javbotero/Outer-Coast/_includes/faq.md

 ### When do you start taking applications?

-At the earliest, fall 2018, with admitted students enrolling in fall 2019.
+At the earliest, fall 2019, with admitted students on campus fall 2020.
 We want to emphasize that this is the most optimistic possible timeline.

 If you’re interested in applying, <a href="{{ site.root }}/contact.html" class="blue-grey-text body-link">let us know</a>.
 We’ll keep in touch and contact you when applications are open.

+We are also exploring running a pilot academic program for high school students the summer of 2018.
+Again, if interested, drop us a line.

 ### Will there be any gender-based eligibility requirements?